 • Propane tanks including small green, Coleman tanks can be brought to the Whistler Waste Transfer Station.

 • Cylinders containing compressed gas (such as fire extinguishers or bear spray) can be recycled as scrap metal if the containers are empty.
-Bear spray can be brought to the front counter of the RCMP.

 • Pool chemicals cannot be recycled in Whistler.
 Containers that once contained pool chemicals can be recycled in mixed containers however the containers must be rinsed out before disposal.
 Please contact your local pool store to determine how to deal with any leftover products.